🍱 The Real Price of Food in Japan (2025 Edition)

 • Chocolate (123g bag): ¥200–300 ($1.30–2.00)

-Japanese people call this “stealth price increase.”
+Japanese people call this “stealth price increases.”

 💡 The Takeaway

-In Japan, smart shopping is an art form.
+In Japan, grocery shopping is a skill.

 🇯🇵 Final Thoughts

-Yes, prices are rising.
+Yes, food prices are rising.

 Leave a Comment